If you feel unwell, do you need to visit your GP Practice, or could you see your local Pharmacist?

 - All emergencies will be seen – please select Option 1 (for EMERGENCIES only) when telephoning the surgery

 - Appointments can be made either by telephone (select Option 4 when telephoning the surgery), or via the Online Consults form on our Home page

 - If you wish to speak to a Receptionist in private, please ask and we can make a room available for you.

 In an emergency it will be necessary to give a few brief details of your problem to the Receptionist.
 Please be aware that we may not have any free appointments with the GP of your choice, so you may have to see another Clinician within the practice.

 Telephone consultation appointments

-Telephone Consultation Appointments are also available to book ahead with all the Doctors (maximum of 3 days ahead).
-If you want to speak to a Doctor and this does not require an examination then this option may be more appropriate, for example to discuss results / sick notes / blood tests / medication.
+Telephone Consultation Appointments are also available to book with all the GPs and NPs .
+As well as general concerns these appointments can be used to discuss results / sick notes / blood tests / medication.
 Please be prepared to provide the Receptionist with your contact number and brief details of the problem.

 Please be aware that 1 appointment is for 1 patient only